 Equity Explored Webinar Series - University of Hawaii Community Colleges

 If you have any questions regarding the webinar series, please contact .
+Please note that the webinars will not be recorded.

 If you would like to request accommodations, please contact the UHCC Office of Compliance, EEO/AA, and Title IX at (808) 956-4564 or as soon as possible.
 Requests made as early as possible will allow adequate time to fulfill your request.